This editorial is the opinion of the individual author and does not necessarily reflect the opinion of the Eagle Eye Editorial Board.

 Unlike a person who is born black, a police officer chooses his or her occupation.
 A person who is a police officer, regardless of gender, skin color or religion, has chosen to be part of a bastardized institution, making them a “bastard.”

 Although it feels redundant to clarify in these times of injustice, the police system has proven to be bastardized and corrupt on a multitude of occasions.
-The most prevalent example being the brutal killing of 46-year-old African American man, George Floyd.
+The most prevalent example is the brutal killing of the 46-year-old African American man, George Floyd.

 On Sunday, May 24, in Minneapolis, Minnesota, George Floyd was detained and violently pinned to the ground under the knee of a white police officer.
 The brute force of these restraints led to the death of George Floyd and the arrest of the officer on accounts of second-degree manslaughter and second-degree murder.

 However, in most instances of police brutality, the officer at fault tends to escape punishment and proves to be placed above the law.
-Take for example, the case of Breonna Taylor, a 26-year-old black woman was shot and killed in her own home on March 13 of this year.
+Take, for example, the case of Breonna Taylor, a 26-year-old black woman who was shot and killed in her own home on March 13 of this year.